yoichi8963itoh/OpenKAI_docs/x86build.md

 ## TensorRT
 Download and install [TensorRT 2.1](https://developer.nvidia.com/tensorrt), follow the Quick Start Instructions, install with the deb file(more easier).

-Attention: Should be TensorRT 2.1, TensorRT 3.0 is not stable.
+Attention: Should be TensorRT 2.1, TensorRT 3.0 is not stable for the moment.

 ## (Optional) Edit OpenCV
 If you are going to use ZED camera with OpenKAI, the latest ZED driver (v2.2.0) is built with OpenCV3.1, however, the latest OpenCV git marks the version with 3.3.1, which may brings difficulties in linking OpenCV .so files.
 A simple work-around is to change the version definition in the OpenCV repository.
-Open

-opencv/modules/core/include/opencv2/core/version.hpp

-and replace the following part
+Open opencv/modules/core/include/opencv2/core/version.hpp and replace the following part:

 ```cpp
 #define CV_VERSION_MAJOR    3